iwytsang/election-analysis/README.md

 * Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

+The breakdown is as follows:
+Jefferson county had 38,855 votes which was 10.5% of the total votes.
+Denver county had 306,055 votes which was 82.8% of the total votes.
+Arapahoe county had 24,801 votes which was 6.7% of the total votes.

 * Which county had the largest number of votes?
+Denver

 * Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

+Charles Casper Stockham: 23.0% (85,213)
+Diana DeGette: 73.8% (272,892)
+Raymon Anthony Doane: 3.1% (11,606)

 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

+Winner: Diana DeGette
+Winning Vote Count: 272,892
+Winning Percentage: 73.8%

 ## Election-Audit Summary